LoomisLoud/twitter-movies-recommender-system/project/README.md

 As for the Movies dataset, all that we needed was the rating, name an date of each movie, but we have way more than that, we have the whole cast, ratings, number of ratings, genre, budget, language, etc. Having all of that means that we could do way more than just recommending movies, this is what's gotten so excited about it.

 # A list of internal milestones up until project milestone 2
-Add here a sketch of your planning for the next project milestone.

 We want to create our own subset of the datasets.
 That is to say:
 - choosing only english tweets
 - select tweets talking about movies